lokalise/i18n-ally/docs/custom_framework.md

 The extension will detect the changes and enable it automatically.
 Enjoy! 🎉

-> 💡 If you believe your custom framework config can be works for others, you can open a [Framework Support Request](https://github.com/antfu/i18n-ally/issues/new?assignees=&labels=framework+request&template=framework-support-request.md&title=%5BFramework+Request%5D) **with your custom config**!
-This can help me better integerate the framework to have built-in support.
+> 💡 If you believe your custom framework config can be helpful for others, you can open a [Framework Support Request](https://github.com/antfu/i18n-ally/issues/new?assignees=&labels=framework+request&template=framework-support-request.md&title=%5BFramework+Request%5D) **with your custom config**!
+This can help me better integrate the framework to have built-in support.
 Thanks!